Average Inventory

 Another problem arises if the average inventory is used to calculate the business trend in the year-to-date calculation.
 If the sales are seasonal, it can lead to a skewed distribution that can be misleading.

 Lastly, there is a problem in common practice.
 Most of the time, the month-end inventory value is estimated instead of measured.
-Estimated values can come with errors that will be reported and amplified in calculating the average inventory.
+Estimated values can come with errors that will be reported and amplified when calculating the average inventory.

 It is necessary to keep in mind all these pitfalls every time we use the average inventory data.